scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 Here we're passing an anonymous function to Meteor's `startup()` function which will execute as soon as the DOM is ready.
 This function will call React's `render()` function and render the component passed as the first parameter inside our div.
-In this case the component being passed is a just a heading that says "Test", but we'll be replacing this with something else very soon.
+In this case, the component being passed is just a heading that says "Test", but we'll be replacing this with something else very soon.

 At this point we should try opening our app in a browser to make sure our code is